VAT on Services Outside UK: Learn the VAT Rules for Services That Take Place Outside the UK.

-Is your company registered for value added tax (VAT)?
-Make sure you understand all the details of the different VAT rates that apply to your business transactions.
+Is your UK company registered for value added tax (VAT)?
+Make sure you understand all the details of the different VAT rates that apply to your business transactions when it comes to the sales of supplies or services.

-The regulations are different depending on what you’re selling, who you’re selling to, and whether they are in the United Kingdom (UK), European Union (EU), or outside the EU.
+The regulations are different depending on what you’re selling, who you’re selling to, and whether the business is in the United Kingdom (UK), European Union (EU), or a country outside the EU.
 A lot can change depending on the circumstances and the services you use can too (UK or EU VAT services).

 Here’s What We’ll Cover:

-When Does My Business Have to Become VAT Registered?
+When Does My UK Business Have to Become VAT Registered?

 Is There VAT on Business Services in the UK?